shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 2. Add a measure to the **Sales** table, based on the following expression, and formatted to zero decimal places:

-    **DAX**

     ```
     Sales YTD =
     ‎TOTALYTD(SUM(Sales[Sales]), 'Date'[Date], "6-30")
     ```

 *The TOTALYTD() function evaluates an expression—in this case the sum of the **Sales** column—over a given date column.
 The date column must belong to a date table marked as a date table, as was done in the **Create DAX Calculations in Power BI Desktop, Part 1** lab.*

 *The function can also take a third optional argument representing the last date of a year.
 The absence of this date means that December 31 is the last date of the year.
 For Adventure Works, June in the last month of their year, and so “6-30” is used.*

 3. Add the **Sales** field and the **Sales YTD** measure to the matrix visual.